AST-1 Classic (Seymour)

 NOTE on weather and snow conditions:

-If the snow conditions on Mount Seymour are not suitable for delivering a quality course on Day-2, the practical field session will be held on Whistler/Blackcomb.
-In this event a Lift Pass will be required for Whistler/Blackcomb and is an additional $70, it is not included in the cost.
+If the snow conditions on Mount Seymour are not suitable for delivering quality field sessions, the practical field sessions may be held on Whistler/Blackcomb.
+In this event, a Lift Pass will be required for Whistler/Blackcomb and is an additional fee that is not included in the course cost.
 An additional pass is not required if you already have a ski pass for Whistler/Blackcomb.

 CANCELLATIONS and TRANSFERS